 6. Mr. Frenaye, as President of the ARRL Foundation, brought greetings from the Foundation and reported that in 2017 eleven new scholarships were added to the foundation – the largest number of new scholarships in many years.
 The deadline for applying for 2018-2019 academic year scholarships is February 1, 2018.
 The Foundation has approximately $4.3 million in their various scholarships accounts.

+Consideration of the Agenda of The Meeting

 7. On the motion of Mr. Norris, seconded by Mr. Abernethy the agenda was unanimously ADOPTED.

+Elections

+Tellers Appointed for Balloting

 8. The Board moved to elections.
 Mr. Roderick appointed Mr. Morine, Mr. Hudzik, and Mr. Hollingsworth to serve as tellers.

+Officers

+Second Vice President Mileshosky Does Not Run For Reelection

 On a point of personal privilege, Mr. Mileshosky thanked the Board for the opportunities he has had to serve the ARRL, but work and family commitments have led to his decision not to run for re-election as Second Vice-President.

+President

-Mr. Roderick yielded the chair to Vice-President Widin who opened the floor for nominations for ARRL President.
+9. Mr. Roderick yielded the chair to Vice-President Widin who opened the floor for nominations for ARRL President.
 Mr. Carlson nominated Mr. Roderick.
 Mr. Vallio nominated Mr. Frenaye.
 On the motion of Mr. Pace, seconded by Mr. Norris, the Board unanimously voted nominations closed.
-With Mr. Roderick receiving 9 votes and Mr. Frenaye receiving 6 votes, Mr. Roderick was ELECTED.
+With Mr. Roderick receiving 9 votes and Mr. Frenaye receiving 6 votes, Mr. Roderick was declared ELECTED.

+First Vice President

-9. Mr. Norris nominated Mr. Widin for First Vice-President.
+10. Mr. Norris nominated Mr. Widin for First Vice-President.
 On the motion of Mr. Lisenco, seconded by Mr. Allen, nominations were unanimously voted closed and Mr. Widin was declared ELECTED.

+Second Vice President

-10. Mr. Blocksome nominated Mr. Vallio for Second Vice-President.
+11. Mr. Blocksome nominated Mr. Vallio for Second Vice-President.
 Mr. Norris nominated Mr. Pace.
 On the motion of Mr. Allen, seconded by Mr. Vallio, nominations were unanimously voted closed.
-With Mr. Vallio receiving 8 votes and Mr. Pace receiving 7 votes, Mr. Vallio was ELECTED.
+With Mr. Vallio receiving 8 votes and Mr. Pace receiving 7 votes, Mr. Vallio was declared ELECTED.

+International Affairs Vice President

-11. Mr. Pace nominated Mr. Bellows for International Affairs Vice-President.
+12. Mr. Pace nominated Mr. Bellows for International Affairs Vice-President.
 On the motion of Mr. Williams, seconded by Mr. Allen, nominations were unanimously voted closed and Mr. Bellows was declared ELECTED.

+Secretary

-12. Mr. Pace nominated Mr. Shelley for Secretary.
+13. Mr. Pace nominated Mr. Shelley for Secretary.
 On the motion of Mr. Carlson, seconded by Mr. Abernethy, nominations were unanimously voted closed and Mr. Shelley was declared ELECTED.

+Treasurer

-13. Mr. Frenaye nominated Mr. Niswander for Treasurer.
+14. Mr. Frenaye nominated Mr. Niswander for Treasurer.
 On the motion of Mr. Allen, seconded by Dr. Boehner, nominations were unanimously voted closed and Mr. Niswander was declared ELECTED.

+Chief Executive Officer

-14. Mr. Pace nominated Mr. Shelley for Chief Executive Officer.
+15. Mr. Pace nominated Mr. Shelley for Chief Executive Officer.
 On the motion of Mr. Carlson, seconded by Mr. Norris, nominations were unanimously voted closed and Mr. Shelley was declared ELECTED.

+Chief Financial Officer

-15. Mr. Pace nominated Ms. Diane Middleton KC1BQF, as Chief Financial Officer, On the motion of Mr. Vallio, seconded by Mr. Norris, nominations were unanimously voted closed and Ms. Middleton was declared ELECTED.
+16. Mr. Pace nominated Ms. Diane Middleton KC1BQF, as Chief Financial Officer, On the motion of Mr. Vallio, seconded by Mr. Norris, nominations were unanimously voted closed and Ms. Middleton was declared ELECTED.

+Executive Committee

-16. The floor was opened for nominations to the Executive Committee.
+17. The floor was opened for nominations to the Executive Committee.
 Mr. Abernethy nominated Mr. Abernethy, Mr. Allen, Dr. Woolweaver, Mr. Holden and Mr. Frenaye.
 Mr. Norris nominated Dr. Boehner, Mr. Lisenco, Mr. Williams and Mr. Norris.
 On the motion of Mr. Vallio, seconded by Mr. Lisenco, the Board voted unanimously to close nominations.

 The following votes were cast on the first ballot:

-Mr. Abernethy 5, Mr. Allen 6, Dr. Woolweaver 7, Mr. Holden 10, Mr. Frenaye 10, Mr. Norris 7, Mr. Lisenco 7, Dr. Boehner 8, Mr. Williams 10, Having received a majority, Mr. Holden, Mr., Frenaye, Dr. Boehner and Mr. Williams were ELECTED to the Executive Committee
+Mr. Abernethy 5, Mr. Allen 6, Dr. Woolweaver 7, Mr. Holden 10, Mr. Frenaye 10, Mr. Norris 7, Mr. Lisenco 7, Dr. Boehner 8, Mr. Williams 10, Having received a majority, Mr. Holden, Mr., Frenaye, Dr. Boehner and Mr. Williams were declared ELECTED to the Executive Committee.